 One of my greatest travel challenges has been responding to the question on a Russian visa application: 'list every country you have visited in the last ten years with dates'.
 Obviously I lied heavily, but did have to at least reflect the nearly full passport I was using at the time.

 Umm, it is called work.
 For most reading this, you probably don't realise that you are living in some of the world's richest countries full of opportunities that the vast majority of the world don't have.
 I'd rather work for a year and have an amazing six month trip, rather than work for six months and have a shitty twelve month trip where I miss out on the best the world has to offer and make myself miserable.
 On the other hand travel is not that expensive (if you are sensible) and I have given up on many of the luxuries my peers enjoy - no car, renting apartments (rather than owning housing), living with parents for spells, not eating out and rolling up my sleeves to get well paid work.
 Oh and a strong currency really helps!

 Yes, a bit.
+At first much more than now with almost nothing made - the space if far to competitive and I don't have time to fully focus on the site.
 You may have noticed a few Amazon links (please use them), but not enough to really be more than beer money after web hosting, web design and artwork is paid for (we employ two freelancers).
 I'd rather have a trustworthy site than push e-books, links and other rubbish I know is not helpful or realistic.

 Just look for the 'Highlight of Independent Travel' next to certain destinations on the site.
 Things and places change, so do visitor numbers (which make a big different), but ultimately I love the places that took my preconceived opinions and flushed them down the toilet.
 Places that totally wow me because I thought they would be something very different.
 Places like Iran, Ethiopia, Korea, Chile, South Africa.
 People, food and the feeling of 'discovering' something new (lack of other visitors) do it for me.